Suburb overview

 • Traffic can build during peak hours, especially on arterial roads.

 With 11,891 residents, Annerley is one of Queensland's more populous suburbs — roughly 2.2× the state median of 5,474 — giving it a deep buyer and tenant pool that typically supports higher transaction volumes and shorter average days on market.
 Households here earn $95,160/year on average — 5% above the QLD suburb median of $90,298 — a modest premium that supports resilient owner-occupier demand.
-Rent of $360/week (78% coverage of the $2,000/month median mortgage) leaves a gap of roughly $440/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $550/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,383/month — about 119% of the $2,000/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 5 km from the Brisbane CBD, Annerley sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.
 Only 38% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 This suburb suits long-term investors looking for a balance of rental yield and capital growth.
 Schools and transport underpin family demand.
-Local rents consume roughly 20% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 20% of household income — a dated but useful sanity check on tenant affordability.

 How Annerley stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Annerley sits above the state median; negative means below.